kzmngt/DACoN/README.md

     	├──ref
 ```

+> **Note:**
-> **Note:** Only fully enclosed line images can be colorized properly.
+> - Only fully enclosed line images can be colorized properly.
 If there are gaps in the lines, the colorization quality may be degraded.
+> - When using RGB line drawings, pixels with white [255, 255, 255] are treated as the background.

 After preparing your data, run the following command: